aragon/ve-governance/README.md

   - [ ] I have run `cd /deployment`
   - [ ] I have run `make init`
   - [ ] I have printed the contents of `.env` and `.env.test` on the screen
-- [ ] I am opening an editor on the `/deployment` folder, within Docker
+- [ ] I am opening an editor on the `/deployment` folder, within the Docker container
 - [ ] The `.env` file contains the correct parameters for the deployment
-  - [ ] I have created a brand new burner wallet and copied the private key to `DEPLOYMENT_PRIVATE_KEY`
+  - [ ] I have created a brand new burner wallet with `cast wallet new` and copied the private key to `DEPLOYMENT_PRIVATE_KEY` within `.env`
   - [ ] I have reviewed the target network and RPC URL
-  - [ ] I have checked that the JSON file under `MULTISIG_MEMBERS_JSON_FILE_NAME` contains the correct list of addresses
+  - [ ] I have checked that the JSON file under `MULTISIG_MEMBERS_JSON_FILE_NAME` contains the correct list of signers
   - [ ] I have ensured all multisig members have undergone a proper security review and are aware of the security implications of being on said multisig
   - [ ] I have checked that `MIN_APPROVALS` and `MULTISIG_PROPOSAL_EXPIRATION_PERIOD` are correct
-  - [ ] I have checked
   - [ ] I have verified that `TOKEN1_ADDRESS` corresponds to an ERC20 contract on the target chain (same for TOKEN2 if applicable)
   - [ ] I have checked that `VE_TOKEN1_NAME` and `VE_TOKEN1_SYMBOL` are correct (same for TOKEN2 if applicable)
   - I have checked that fee percent, warmup period, cooldown period, min lock duration, and min deposit:
     - [ ] Have the expected values
-    - [ ] Cannot leave the voting contract or user tokens locked
+    - [ ] Cannot leave the voting contract or user tokens locked out
   - [ ] I have checked that `VOTING_PAUSED` is true, should voting not be active right away
   - [ ] The multisig plugin repo and version:
     - [ ] Correspond to the official contract on the target network
     - [ ] Point to the latest stable release available
   - The plugin ENS subdomain
     - [ ] Contains a meaningful and unique value
-  - The OSx addresses:
+  - The given OSx addresses:
     - [ ] Exist on the target network
     - [ ] Contain the latest stable official version of the OSx DAO implementation, the Plugin Setup Processor and the Plugin Repo Factory
+    - [ ] I have verified the values on https://www.npmjs.com/package/@aragon/osx-commons-configs?activeTab=code > `/@aragon/osx-commons-configs/dist/deployments/json/`
 - [ ] I have updated the `CurveConstantLib` and `Clock` with any new constants.
 - [ ] All my unit tests pass (`make test`)
 - **Target test network**